Legionella Checks: Reducing The Risks in Washrooms

 Monthly Checks

-Your ‘sentinel’ outlets need to be checked and have the temperature recorded.
-Record temperature for hot water after one minute of operation and record cold water temperature after two minutes of operation.
+• Your ‘sentinel’ outlets need to be checked and have the temperature recorded.
+Record the temperature of the hot water after 1 minute of operation and the cold water temperature after 2 minutes of operation.
 Your hot water storage tank or calorifier water heater also needs to be checked and have its temperature recorded.

 Quarterly Checks

-Your cold water storage tank temperature needs to be checked and recorded and also inspected for any debris or corrosion.
+• Your cold water storage tank temperature needs to be checked, recorded, and also inspected for any debris or corrosion.

 Annual Checks

-At least once a year, all water outlets should be checked for their distribution temperature and also inspected for corrosion and deterioration.
-In some establishments, a drain sample may be required to be sent off and tested too.
-For more detailed advice, please visit www.hse.gov.uk
+• At least once a year, all water outlets should be checked for their distribution temperature and also inspected for corrosion and deterioration.
+In some establishments, a drain sample may also be required to be sent off for testing.
+For more detailed advice, please visit www.hse.gov.uk.

 Additional Safety Measures

-To reduce the risk of Legionella, even more, you can fit water tanks with secure lids and insect screens.
+To further reduce the risk of Legionella, you can fit water tanks with secure lids and insect screens.
 Keep pipework as straight and direct as possible and remove any ‘dead legs’ from your system – those bits of pipework that have a dead end.
-It is also worth checking and making sure that your pipework, where necessary, is well insulated.
+It is also worth checking that your pipework, where necessary, is well insulated.

 Got a question?
 Get in touch